OSSOS/ossos.github.io/OSSOSagreement.md

 A2.
 Collaboration and Observing Proposals

-I will offer (by April 1 2013) to work jointly with any of my Topic Team collaborators on the projects I or we define, most obviously for joint research, but also possibly joint observing proposals and joint analysis of data acquired as a result of OSSOS interactions.
+I will offer to work jointly with any of my Topic Team collaborators on the projects I or we define, most obviously for joint research, but also possibly joint observing proposals and joint analysis of data acquired as a result of OSSOS interactions.
 I will make the data I obtain elsewhere on OSSOS targets available to the Topic Team members who are jointly working with me.
 The title and co-Is for an observing proposal should be listed on the *Observing Proposals* list in the 'Publications and Proposals' section of the OSSOS wiki.

 A3.
 Collaboration and Publications